-What can I do with a dental hygiene certificate/degree?
+What can I do with a registered dental assisting certificate/degree?

 When are classes offered?

-The required dental hygiene program courses are taught only in the day and in sequence, however some of the prerequisites and general education courses may be taken in the evening or at an alternate location.
+The required registered dental assisting program classes are taught only during the day; however, the general education courses required for the certificate or degree may be taken in the evening or at an alternate location.